Order of Civil Merit: Governance

 King Felipe VI is the current Grand Master of the Order of Civil Merit.

 By law, His Majesty King Felipe VI is the Grand Master of the Order of Civil Merit and hence, and all the decorations of this Order are conferred in his name.

 The Minister for Foreign Affairs, European Union and Cooperation is the Grand Chancellor of the Order, and it falls to him/her to propose to the Council of Ministers the award of the levels of the Collar and of the Grand Cross, and to award, on behalf of His Majesty the King, the lower levels of the Order.
 The Minister is also responsible for the protocol of the Order.

 As in the case of the Order of Isabella the Catholic, the Under-Secretary of Foreign Affairs is the Chancellor of the Order of Civil Merit, but it corresponds to the Directorate-General for Protocol, Chancellery and Orders to evaluate all the proposed awards of the decorations of this Order, requesting the mandatory reports and evaluating the suitability or not of accepting these proposals.

-Recognized Merits and Awarding Process
+Recognized merits and awarding process

 King Felipe VI conferring the Officer's Cross of the Order of Civil Merit.

 In accordance with the law, the following merits will be taken into account for the awarding of decorations of this Order: